PaddlePaddle/PaddleOCR/doc/doc_en/models_and_config_en.md

 2. Attention-based method.
 The text prediction module of the recognition algorithm is based on Attention, and the commonly used algorithm combination is CNN+RNN+Attention.

-## PPOCR model
+## PP-OCR model

 PaddleOCR integrates many OCR algorithms, text detection algorithms include DB, EAST, SAST, etc., text recognition algorithms include CRNN, RARE, StarNet, Rosetta, SRN and other algorithms.

-Among them, PaddleOCR has released the PPOCR series model for the general OCR in Chinese and English natural scenes.
-The PPOCR model is composed of the DB+CRNN algorithm.
+Among them, PaddleOCR has released the PP-OCR series model for the general OCR in Chinese and English natural scenes.
+The PP-OCR model is composed of the DB+CRNN algorithm.
 It uses massive Chinese data training and model tuning methods to have high text detection and recognition capabilities in Chinese scenes.
-And PaddleOCR has launched a high-precision and ultra-lightweight PPOCR-v2 model.
+And PaddleOCR has launched a high-precision and ultra-lightweight PP-OCRv2 model.
 The detection model is only 3M, and the recognition model is only 8.5M.
 Using [PaddleSlim](https://github.com/PaddlePaddle/PaddleSlim)'s model quantification method, the detection model can be compressed to 0.8M without reducing the accuracy.
 The recognition is compressed to 3M, which is more suitable for mobile deployment scenarios.